Skip to Content

 MY EXPERIENCE HIKING TO BAREGG HUT

 After playing around for a little bit at Pfingstegg, it was time to head off on the hike.
-Unlike many in trails Switzerland, it is quite a short journey and is only 2.75km walking from Pfingstegg to Baregg Hut.
-This makes it perfect for the casual hiker or the older hiker who want to stay overnight in a mountain hut.
+Unlike many in trails Switzerland, it is quite a short journey and is only a 2.75km walk from Pfingstegg to Baregg Hut.
+This makes it perfect for the casual hiker or the older hiker who wants to stay overnight in a mountain hut.

 The trail follows along the edge of the cliff, alongside the Lower Grindelwald Glacier… or at least where the glacier used to be.
 This hike shows you exactly how much the glacier has receded in the last century and a half.
 Although the hike is short you will still find some incline of a few hundred meters, which should be okay for most to navigate at their own pace.
 There are no moments of exposure or danger.